Noobkhan8/genlayer-technical-analysis1/README.md

-# genlayer-technical-analysis1
+# GenLayer Technical Analysis

-GenLayer technical testing and analysis repository including platform interaction, contribution testing, performance review, and documented results with screenshots.
+## Objective
+To test and analyze the GenLayer platform features and performance.

+## Tasks Performed
+- Platform testing
+- Feature interaction
+- UI/UX analysis
+- Bug identification

+## Summary
+The platform is functional and stable with smooth user experience.